 The Company provides airtime and airtime support to U.S. government and other authorized customers pursuant to the Enhanced Mobile Satellite Services ("EMSS") contract managed by the Defense Information Systems Agency ("DISA").
-Effective October 22, 2013, the Company executed a new five-year EMSS contract, managed by DISA.
+Effective October 22,

+2013, the Company executed a new five-year EMSS contract, managed by DISA.
 Under the terms of this new agreement, authorized customers continue to utilize airtime services, provided through the U.S. Department of Defense's ("DoD") dedicated gateway.
 These services include unlimited global secure and unsecure voice, low and high-speed data, paging, broadcast and Distributed Tactical Communications Services ("DTCS") services for an unlimited number of DoD and other federal subscribers.
-The fixed-price rate for the remaining contract years, which run from October 22 through the following October 21 of each year, is \$88 million per year.
+The fixed-price rate for the remaining contract year, which runs through October 21, 2018, is \$88 million per year.
 Under this contract, revenue is based on the annual fee for the fixed-price contract with unlimited subscribers, and is recognized on a straight-line basis over each contractual year.